 Note: If you are an undergraduate Colorado resident, this tuition figure assumes that you are eligible for, have applied for, and have authorized the use of the College Opportunity Fund (COF).

 For payment options, go to the Bursar's Office website.

 2Tuition figures are based on 6 credit hours of course work in the College of Arts and Sciences.
-In-state rates assume application of the $62/credit hour College Opportunity Fund stipend.
+In-state rates assume application of the $75/credit hour College Opportunity Fund stipend.
 Out-of-state student rate varies depending on the year of entry to CU (see Out-of-State Tuition Guarantee).
-See the tuition charts for rates for other colleges and schools at the Bursar's Office website.
+Tuition rates for other colleges and schools can be found on the Bursar's Office website.

 3A nonrefundable new student fee for new degree students is assessed at the time of initial registration only and is not included in the sample budget.